 - mobility and migration to/from rural and small-town communities

 - political narratives of space and place

 - place-based activism

 - local adaptation via third-sector initiatives and social enterprises

 - re-inventing rural and small-town traditions: new meanings and symbols

 - reflections on advanced methodologies investigating contemporary concepts of locality and heritage exposed to global influences

 The conference invites both paper and panel submissions.
-The length of oral presentations is expected to be 20 minutes, followed by 10 minutes of discussion.
+The length of oral presentations will be 20 minutes, followed by 10 minutes of discussion.

 - A 250-word abstract of the proposed paper.

 - A 150-word abstract for each of the papers on the panel, followed by a brief description of each panelist.